backdrop-contrib/comment_alter/README.md

 By using only standard Backdrop components like Fields and Views, you can construct any variety of full-featured bug trackers, customer support, sales or project management tools.

-This is most similar to [Comment Driven](http://drupal.org/project/comment_driven) (for Drupal 6), except (1) it's available for Drupal 7 and (2) it's design is much simpler!
+This is most similar to [Comment Driven](http://drupal.org/project/comment_driven) for Drupal 6, except it's design is much simpler!
 Rather than inventing lots of new code and APIs, **Comment Alter** strives to integrate with other modules (like core's Node module to store the changes as new revisions and Diff module for displaying the changes made in a particular comment).

 ## Requirements